 Our department of social affairs offers advice on all social matters related to your studies.

 For initial information, click through the collection of topics below.
-We will be happy to answer any further questions by email or during our office hours by phone or in person.
+We will be happy to answer any further questions by email or during our office hours by phone.

-So come by with all your questions about financing your studies, studying with a child, barrier-free studies, semester ticket reimbursement, and much more – we will try to help you!
+We will try to help you with all your questions about financing your studies, studying with a child, barrier-free studies, semester ticket reimbursement, and much more!

 Of course, you can also send us an email at any time to email@example.com.
 We always try to answer all your questions quickly.